pariporwal27/snake-game-ai-/README.md

 #  Snake Game AI – Reinforcement Learning Project

-## 📌 Project Overview
+##  Project Overview

-This project is a **Snake Game powered by Artificial Intelligence** using **Reinforcement Learning (Deep Q-Learning)**.
-The AI agent learns to play the classic snake game by interacting with the environment and improving its performance over time.
+This project is a *Snake Game powered by Artificial Intelligence using Reinforcement Learning (Deep Q-Learning).
+The AI agent learns to play the classic snake game by interacting with the environment and improving its performance over time by learning from past game experience.

 ---